-Nature of Estimates Required: Estimating the impact of an uncertain income tax position on the income tax return.
+Nature of Estimates Required.
+We estimate the impact of an uncertain income tax position on the income tax return.
+These estimates impact income taxes receivable and accounts payable and accrued liabilities on our balance sheet and provision for income taxes on our income statement.

-Assumptions and Approaches Used: We follow a two-step approach for recognizing uncertain tax positions.
+Assumptions and Approaches Used.
+We follow a two-step approach for recognizing uncertain tax positions.
 First, we evaluate the tax position for recognition by determining if the weight of available evidence indicates it is more-likely-than-not that the position will be sustained upon examination, including resolution of related appeals or litigation processes, if any.
 Second, for positions that we determine are more-likely-than-not to be sustained, we recognize the tax benefit as the largest benefit that has a greater than 50% likelihood of being sustained.
 We establish a reserve for uncertain tax positions liability that is comprised of unrecognized tax benefits and related interest.
 We adjust this liability in the period in which an uncertain tax position is effectively settled, the statute of limitations expires for the relevant taxing authority to examine the tax position, or more information becomes available.